kyprizel/testcookie-recaptcha-processor/README.md

-DESCRIPTION
+Description
 ===========

 **testcookie-recaptcha-processor** is a simple web server proxying recaptcha responses to Google.
 Server should be used with [testcookie-nginx-module](http://github.com/kyprizel/testcookie-nginx-module) for setting cookies after solving recaptchas.

-NOTE
+Note
 ====

 This project is Proof-of-Contept for those people, who ask me to add "Captcha functionality" to testcookie-nginx-module.

-INSTALLATION
+Installation
 ============

 Grab and install libraries:
     *) pip install -r requirements.txt
     *) start.sh

 Build nginx with testcookie-nginx-module, use example configuration.
 Run testcookie-recaptcha-processor, run nginx.

 EXAMPLE CONFIGURATION